pghvlaans/sbotools/man/post-release/sboconfig.1.md

 **-L\|\--log-dir (FALSE\|/path)**

 **LOG_DIR**: If set to an **absolute path**, save build logs here.
 Logs are saved with the name of the script and a timestamp.
+Please note that because **STDERR** must be redirected for a complete log, colors and formatting may differ when running some SlackBuilds unless **LOG_DIR** is **FALSE**.

 **-O\|\--obsolete-check (FALSE\|TRUE)**